QGY-main/MRT-Network-Simulation-Dijkstra-graph/StationFlow_User_Guide.md

 |---|---|
 | `PT_CODE` | Station code, e.g. `NS9/TE2` for an interchange, `EW18` for a single-line station |

-This file defines which stations exist — it's used to build the station index (`nodes`, `node2index`, `index2node`) that every other step relies on.
+This file defines which stations exist and is used to build the network

 ### 1.2 `resources/202504/origin_destination_train_202504.csv`
 Real passenger trip data: how many people travelled from one station to another.